PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    import moduleName

 The ``import`` statement sees if the module has already been imported.
-If it hasn’t been imported yet, Python finds the file that contains the module.
+If it hasn't been imported yet, Python finds the file that contains the module.
 It will have the name ``moduleName.py``, and will be found in one directory in a list of directories (path).
-Python’s built-in library of modules is on the path, so you can use all the modules in Python’s library without difficulty.
+Python's built-in library of modules is on the path, so you can use all the modules in Python's library without difficulty.

 Whether or not the module gets loaded, the ``import`` statement assigns